aro-network/aro-docs/docs/campaigns/referral.md

 - #1 gets $10,000
 - #2-4 gets $3,000 each
 - #5-54 gets $200 each
-- The earlist 20 users who complete at least one successful referral and connects a twitter account with more than 5000 followers, gets $50 each
+- The earlist 20 users who complete at least 10 successful referrals gets $50 each